Abigail-McClure/batchPhotoEditor/README.md

 The worker uses the Supabase service role key, which bypasses RLS, because it is a trusted backend process that needs to read and write image rows regardless of which user owns them.

-The service role key must never be in `.env.local` or committed to git.
-It lives only in the worker's environment.
+The service role key should never be in `.env.local` or committed to git.
+It lives only in the worker's environment, and make sure to put the file with that env variable in .gitignore.

 ---